Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Background

 \section{Background}

-Many nonparametric models involve placing an infinite dimensional prior on a latent variable space.
-The inference challenge then becomes inferring the latent representation.
+Most Bayesian non-parametric models involve placing an infinite dimensional prior on a latent variable space.
+The inference challenge then becomes inferring the posterior distribution over this latent space, which can be seen as a latent representation of our data.
 In this paper, we focus on mixture models, where each observation is associated with a single latent variable.
-The most common nonparametric prior in this context is the Dirichlet process mixture model \citep{Antoniak:1974}.
-However, our proposed method could be applied to a much wider family of nonparametric models beyond the Dirichlet process which we would like to rigorously investigate in further research.
+The most common non-parametric prior in this context is the Dirichlet process mixture model \citep[DPMM,][]{Antoniak:1974}, and we choose to make this the focus of our investigation.
+However, our proposed method could be adapted to a wider variety of non-parametric mixture models.